pnlng/alfred-url-actions/README.md

 This workflow is especially indebted to:

-- The [Alfred-Workflow](https://github.com/deanishe/alfred-workflow/) Python library by deanishe
+- The [AwGo](https://github.com/deanishe/awgo/) library by deanishe